Last Updated on June 16, 2021

 Unexpected Friends

 We even made a friend at the cabin that we did not quite expect, “Buddy”, the red-legged frog.
-We found Buddy in the shower each time we were going for a refresh.
-Shooing him gently out of the shower once without closing the cabin door even lead to an adventure for Buddy, hopping around the inside of the cabin.
+Buddy would always be hanging out in the shower each time we wanted to use it and we would fall asleep and woke up to his music.
+Shooing him gently out of the shower once without closing the cabin door even led to an adventure for Buddy, hopping around the inside of the cabin.
 I never thought frogs could show emotion, but I was proven wrong, as each time we gently shooed Buddy out of the shower, he definitely looked annoyed.
 He would return soon after our showers were finished and we laughed when we heard the echo of his “ribbit! ribbit!”, that announced his arrival.

 Bellhouse Provincial Park

-We could seriously spend all day searching for starfish and through tidal pools for whatever ocean gems that get temporarily left behind as the tide goes out.
+It is fascinating to spend a day searching for starfish and other creatures from under the sea in tidal pools when they get temporarily left behind as the tide goes out.
 Bellhouse Park was a fantastic place to find endless starfish when the tide was out.
-Seriously guys, why am I so in love with starfish?

-Bellhouse Park is also supposed to be a fabulous place to sit and whale watch.
-We gave it a shot, but we weren’t graced with the presence of any whales while we were there.
+Bellhouse Park is also said to be a fabulous place to sit and whale watch.
+We gave it a shot, but we were not graced with the presence of any whales while we were there.
 But, that is just our luck.

 Researching Galiano Island, we knew that we wanted to do a lot of hiking.
 It is a great hiking destination, with breathtaking scenery all around.
 We love being outdoors and when the view is such a spectacular reward, on top of hiking through gorgeous old-growth forest, it makes the hiking that much sweeter.